instructor-ai/instructor/docs/prompting/decomposition/least_to_most.md

         print(f"{item.question} {item.answer}")
         #> How old is Mohamed currently?
 60
         #> How old was Mohamed four years ago?
 56
-        #> How old was Kody four years ago?
+        #> How old was Kody four years ago if he was half as old as Mohamed?
 28
         #> How old is Kody currently?
 32
 ```